Scaling the Scaling Logic: Agentic Meta-Synthesis of Logic Reasoning: Abstract

 \section{Abstract}

-Scaling verifiable training signals remains a key bottleneck for Reinforcement Learning from Verifiable Rewards (RLVR).
-Logical reasoning is a natural substrate: constraints are formal and answers are programmatically checkable.
-However, prior synthesis pipelines either depend on expert-written code or operate within fixed templates/skeletons, which limits growth largely to instance-level perturbations.
-We propose SSLogic, an agentic meta-synthesis framework that scales at the task-family level by iteratively synthesizing and repairing executable Generator--Validator program pairs in a closed Generate--Validate--Repair loop, enabling continuous family evolution with controllable difficulty.
-To ensure reliability, we introduce a Multi-Gate Validation Protocol that combines multi-strategy consistency checks with Adversarial Blind Review, where independent agents must solve instances by writing and executing code to filter ambiguous or ill-posed tasks.
-Starting from 400 seed families, two evolution rounds expand to 953 families and 21,389 verifiable instances (from 5,718).
-Training on SSLogic-evolved data yields consistent gains over the seed baseline at matched training steps, improving SynLogic by +5.2, BBEH by +1.4, AIME25 by +3.0, and Brumo25 by +3.7.
+Reinforcement Learning from Verifiable Rewards (RLVR) is bottlenecked by data: existing synthesis pipelines rely on expert-written code or fixed templates, confining growth to instance-level perturbations.
+We shift the evolvable unit from problem instances to task-family specifications.
+SSLogic is an agentic meta-synthesis framework in which LLM agents iteratively author and refine executable Generator--Validator pairs inside a closed Generate--Validate--Refine loop, producing families with new rules and difficulty gradients rather than parameter variations of old ones.
+A Multi-Gate Validation Protocol---multi-strategy consensus plus Adversarial Blind Review, where independent agents solve each instance by writing and executing code---filters ill-posed tasks before they enter training.
+Starting from 400 seed families, two evolution rounds yield 953 families and 21{,}389 verifiable instances.
+Three converging comparisons (step-matched, token-matched, and size-controlled on external Enigmata data) consistently show higher training utility of evolved data, with gains of SynLogic +5.2, AIME25 +3.0, and BBH +5.5 on Enigmata.
+Fine-grained KORBench evaluation reveals selective improvements in logic (+13.2\%) and operation (+9.6\%), linking structural evolution to downstream gains.
+Code is available at \url{https://github.com/AdAstraAbyssoque/Scaling-the-Scaling-Logic}.